 - The IRS website states how long before you will receive the transcript.
 Please contact the IRS directly at 1-800-908-9946 if you think too much time has passed.

 - Tax transcripts can be requested regardless of which type of tax return was filed.

 - Do not request a copy of your complete tax return from the IRS; JSC can only accept a transcript.

 - Be sure you request a Tax Return Transcript not a Tax Account Transcript.

 - The quickest way to request a transcript is online or by phone because a paper request must be validated and this requires more time.

-- Do not mail or fax us photocopies of your actual tax return; this is no longer allowed for documentation of tax information.
+- Do not mail or fax us photocopies of your actual tax return; this is no longer allowed for documentation of tax information per federal regulations.
 Our office must shred any tax returns sent to us and you will still receive emails from our office that your IRS Tax Transcript is needed.